Hungary–United Kingdom relations: 20th century

 In 1924 the Bank of England reached agreement with the Royal Hungarian Note Institution.
 Britain financed Hungary's reconstruction and re-entry into European commerce.
 This represented a major expansion of the foreign relations of both nations, and was part of a British effort to forestall inroads into Europe from New York banks.

 During WWII, UK didn't declare war on Hungary until 5 December 1941.

 On 2–4 February 1984, Prime Minister Margaret Thatcher visited Hungary, in her first official visit to the Eastern Bloc.
-She met with Prime Minister György Lázár and First Secretary János Kádár, but their meeting was cancelled at the last minute.
+She met with Prime Minister György Lázár and First Secretary János Kádár.
 She also laid a wreath at Hősök tere and the Commonwealth War Cemetery in Solymár.